Andres-Barragan-Salas/TipTap/README.md

 ## Notes

 Starting to use XCode for the first time was a challenge itself, even more considering the use of an updated version from the one being used in the videos.
 Another challenge I faced was dealing with the display size/ratio of the simulator, as it differed from the one shown in the development display.
-Finally, using and understandint the controller lifecycle was difficult at the beginning but quite usefull once understanded.
+Finally, using and understanding the controller lifecycle was difficult at the beginning but quite usefull once understanded.

 ## Credits